IngageStroliaC/automated-web-boilerplate/README.md

+# automated-web-boilerplate
-# Simple website boilerplate for training
+## Simple automated web development boilerplate

 This is a basic website starting point which integrates support for technologies such as Angular, twitter bootstrap, less, grunt and other commonly used website technologies.